 Other joint supplements seem to impart similar results but to a less effective degree and with considerably less clinical research backing them up.

 Thus far, no single joint supplement has demonstrated true restorative abilities.
-Instead, what they seem to excel at is mitigating inflammatory joint damage and subsequent pain, which is ideal for people with arthritis – the most common joint disorder.
+Instead, what they seem to excel at is mitigating inflammatory joint damage and subsequent pain, which is ideal for people with arthritis – the most common joint disorder – as well as those suffering from exercise-induced inflammation.

 Thus, while joint supplements might not necessarily serve as a catalyst for enhanced athletic ability or complete healing of worn down joints, they certainly can help cut back on joint inflammation—the kind of damage that might start out as only moderate pain and discomfort, but possibly culminate in much more debilitating complications.